Container-deposit legislation: Estonia

-In Estonia there is a universal deposit and recycling system since 2005 for one-time and refillable containers.
+In Estonia there has been a universal deposit and recycling system since 2005 for one-time and refillable containers.
 This includes soft drinks, water, beer, cider, juice, juice concentrates, nectars, and low-ethanol alcoholic beverages (up to 6% volume).
 The deposit is €0.10 on most metal, plastic, and glass beverage containers.
 It does not include strong alcoholic beverages, such as wine or vodka, syrup bottles, glass jars, or Tetra Paks.
 Since 2019, the system has been set to also accept some out-of-system bottles within accepted categories, though people will not receive a deposit for those.
 The system is operated by Eesti Pandipakend OÜ, which is a producer responsibility organization representing the Estonian Association of Brewers, the Association of Producers of Soft Drinks, the Association of Importers of Soft Drinks and Beer, and the Estonian Retailers Association.

 In 2015, 90% of all PET bottles, 70% of all aluminium cans and 87% of all glass bottles sold in Estonia were returned for recycling and/or reuse.
 The overall return rate was 82.3%.